An Interactive TV Guide for Cord Cutters

 Searchable.
 Categorized.
 Easy to Navigate.

 Luckily for us, there’s a new streaming service that hopes to change all that, and it is called SelectTV.
-In the below article I will explain why at $3 a month (or $24 a year), SelectTV this is one of the most valuable tools online; and why all cord cutters need to at the very least, take it for a test drive.
+In the below article I will explain why at just over $2 a month (or $19.95 a year plus S&H), SelectTV this is one of the most valuable tools online; and why all cord-cutters need to at the very least, take it for a test drive.

 How Select TV Works

 FreeCast has done it again!
-Born from the ashes of Rabbit TV, a clunkier dongle meant to aggregate free web content, SelectTV preserves the positives of its predecessor while moving forward towards the future of entertainment.
+Born from the ashes of Rabbit TV, a clunkier dongle meant to aggregate free web content, SelectTV preserves the positives of its predecessor while moving forward towards the future of entertainment for those who want to get rid of cable TV.

 The first thing you need to realize about SelectTV is that, at its heart, it’s not really as streaming service as much as it is an online aggregator of video content.
 What I mean by that is SelectTV doesn’t create their own content, but rather it organizes existing content strewn across the internet into one convenient, easy to use interface.